nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 > The navigation system was designed to eliminate the need for users to repeat the same /mod /lec arguments for multiple commands.
 This is based on the observation that users often make multiple commands from the same context (i.e. tracking a specific module or lecture).

-Similar to the `cd` command which changes the current working directory in Unix-based systems, the navigation family of commands allows the user to navigate through the hierarchy to a specified module or lecture.
-Once the user has navigated to a context, they do not need to include the /mod or /lec arguments for commands related to the current context.
+Similar to the `cd` command which changes the current working directory in Unix-based systems, the navigation commands (i.e. `nav`, `navb`) allows the user to navigate through the hierarchy to a specified module or lecture.
+Once the user has navigated to a context, they do not need to include the `/mod` or `/lec` arguments for commands related to the current context.

-Instead, the navigation system will inject /mod /lec arguments into the user's command.
+Instead, the navigation system will inject `/mod` or `/lec` arguments into the user's command based on the current working context.
 Hence, commands will be able to infer the specified module or lecture from the current context without being directly coupled to the navigation system.

 **Usage scenario**